AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 ### Document Services

-Document services constitues of the following:
+Document services constitutes of the following:

 * **Output Service (Communications - Document Generation APIs)** helps create brand-approved, personalized, and standardized documents such as business correspondences, statements, claim processing letters, benefit notices, monthly bills, or welcome kits.

 * **Assembler Service (Communications - Document Manipulation APIs)** helps combine, rearrange, and validate PDF documents.

 * **formsDorService** helps generate Document of Record (DoR).
-The service runs in it's own pods seperate form  Author and Publish instances of Forms as a Cloud Service.
+The service runs in its own pods separate form  Author and Publish instances of Forms as a Cloud Service.
 It helps provide a better performance and scale the pods independently depending on the load.

-We can mention that this is a seperate service which allows the compute heavy DoR generation logic to run seperate from Author/Publish and therefore improving their performance.
-This service would also scale independently on the basis of the server load.
+We can mention that this is a separate service which allows the compute heavy DoR generation logic to run separate from Author/Publish and therefore improving their performance.
+This service would also scale independently based on the server load.

 ### Cloud Manager